franfif/EpicEvents_CRM/README.md

 1. Access the Django admin site:
    - Open your web browser and go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).
    - Log in with your admin credentials (all managers are admin).
    - For your convenience, an admin is created during the initial migration:
-     - login: epic_manager
+     - Login: epic_manager
-     - password: xAKJ2y+7PWpca#Q3Lr$8bN
+     - Password: xAKJ2y+7PWpca#Q3Lr$8bN

-2. Use the admin site to manage CRM data, including employees, clients, contracts and events.
+2. Use the admin site to manage CRM data, including employees, clients, contracts, and events.

 #### API HTTP Requests
 To interact with the CRM programmatically, use our secure API endpoints, using tools such as Postman or cURL.
-Refer to out [online API Documentation]() for details.
+Refer to our [online API Documentation]() for details.

-Employees are able to Create, Read and Update different entities according to their role and the entities they are assigned to.
+Employees are able to Create, Read, and Update different entities according to their role and the entities they are assigned to.
 Learn more about authorizations and permissions in the [Identity and Access Management](#identity-and-access-management).

 #### Browsable API
-Django comes with a very nice browsable API, this interface is also available to employees at this url: [http://127.0.0.1:8000/api-auth/login/](http://127.0.0.1:8000/api-auth/login/)
+Django comes with a very nice browsable API, this interface is also available to employees at this URL: [http://127.0.0.1:8000/api-auth/login/](http://127.0.0.1:8000/api-auth/login/)

 #### Filter and Search features
 API endpoints allow users to filter and search for items by the following fields: